Here are some sounds that may come from your baby:

 Burp your baby after every 2 to 3 ounces from the bottle, or when she changes breasts.

-Your baby's umbilical cord will dry up and fall off by about two weeks.
-Until then, keep it clean and fold down the diaper so it stays dry.
+Your baby's umbilical cord will dry up and fall off by about in about 10 -14 days.
+Until then, keep it clean and fold down the diaper so the area stays dry.